Gravel Grids & Gravel Stabilisation for Driveways, Paths & Car Parks | Making Gravel Surfaces Perform Better

 With the sub-base complete, in the UK, we recommend installing a 10mm - 15mm bedding layer of sharp or grit sand.
 This is used to blind off the coarser sub-base material and fill in any voids in the surface of the sub-base.
 It also enables the final levels to be achieved.
 The bedding layer is then compacted and left ready to receive the Nidagravel gravel grids.

-NOTE: No sub-base required / Working off an existing monolithic slab or base
+NOTE: No sub-base required / Working off an existing concrete slab or tarmac base

-Nidagravel sheets can be used successfully on top of an existing base, such as concrete or tarmac to create a new gravel surface.
-This can greatly reduce installation costs, but there are some important points to observe.
-When installing Nidagravel on top of an existing surface the following points must be taken into account:
+Nidagravel gravel reinforcement grids can be used successfully on top of an existing base, such as a concrete or tarmac driveway to create a new stable gravel surface.
+In fact, placing gravel within Nidgavel grids is the only way that gravel can be effectively laid over a hard surface.
+This can greatly reduce installation costs and offers a cost-effective driveway refurbishment solution.
+When installing Nidagravel grids on top of an existing concrete or tarmac surface the following points must be taken into account:

 The finished levels must remain below any building DPC